Kildeer Countryside School District 96

 The state of Illinois requires schools to participate in the yearly state assessment for students in grades 3-8 for elementary districts.
 Until the 2014-15 school year, this state assessment was the Illinois Standards Achievement Test.
 This assessment included math and reading tests for all grades and additional science tests for students in grades 4 and 7.
 Illinois became a PARCC state (Partnership for the Assessment of Readiness for College and Career) and implemented this test for the first during the 2014-15 school year.
 In order to prepare parents and teachers for the more rigorous expectations for the PARCC, Illinois changed the proficiency levels on the ISAT assessments.
 You will notice a drop in scores across the entire state beginning in the 2012-13 school year.
 It is not appropriate to compare data before and after this change.

 Data is provided in the attachments.
-They include a history of District 96 ISAT scores and state comparisons.
+They include a history of District 96 ISAT and PARCC scores and state comparisons.
 Also provided is details about the closing gap between all students and those with an IEP.
 An ISAT Test Score Trend Report is also attached.

 - Woodlawn Middle School (Long Grove, Illinois) was named a 2016 U.S. Department of Education National Blue Ribbon School for its students' strong academic standing, its second recognition in this category.